Winfield House

-Winfield House is an English townhouse in Regent's Park, central London and the official residence of the United States Ambassador to the United Kingdom.
-The grounds are 12 acre, the second-largest private garden in London after that of Buckingham Palace.
+Winfield House is an English townhouse in Regent's Park, central London and the official residence of the United States Ambassador to the United Kingdom (formally, ambassador to the Court of St James's).
+The grounds are 12 acre, the second largest private garden in London, after the Garden of Buckingham Palace.

 The house was built for American heiress Barbara Woolworth Hutton in 1936 on the former Hertford–St. Dunstan estate that had been damaged by fire.
 During the Second World War, the estate was used by the Royal Air Force.
 Hutton donated it to the United States after the war, and since 1955 it has been the American ambassador's residence.
 The house is Grade II listed by Historic England as an "exceptional ambassador's residence and as a notable Neo-Georgian town house containing numerous features of note."

 Hertford Villa

 The first house on the site was Hertford Villa, the largest of the eight villas originally constructed in Regent's Park, pursuant to the development scheme of John Nash.
 This house was designed by Decimus Burton in 1825 for Francis Seymour-Conway, 3rd Marquess of Hertford, who used it for orgies.
 Burton's creation was described as, 'decorated simplicity, such as the hand of taste, aided by the purse of wealth can alone execute'.
 Burton's design was subsequently refurbished with an updated exterior.
 Later, this Georgian style villa became known as 'St Dunstan's' because of the distinctive clock that hung in front of it, which was purchased by the art-collecting Marquess of Hertford when it was auctioned from the church of St Dunstan-in-the-West prior to the church's demolition in 1829–30 for a road-widening scheme.

 Subsequent occupants who leased Hertford Villa–St. Dunstan's included American financier Otto Kahn and British newspaper proprietor Lord Rothermere.
 During the First World War, Kahn lent the house to a new charity for blinded servicemen, which took the name of St Dunstan's (now Blind Veterans UK).
-After a fire in 1936, the house and grounds were purchased by Barbara Hutton and then demolished.
+After a fire in 1936, the house and grounds were purchased by Barbara Hutton and the fire-damaged home was then demolished.